Is It Safe to Travel to Serbia in 2026?

 Traveler Impact

-Remote workers can find suitable environments in urban centers with decent internet access, but should avoid areas with high crime rates and ensure personal safety.
+Remote workers can find suitable environments in urban areas with decent connectivity, but should avoid displaying wealth and remain aware of their surroundings.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Serbia.